 Foods such as red meat, alcohol, soft drinks, processed foods and high sugar intake, may well be an underlying cause to this condition.

-Let’s have a look at the signs and symptoms of the condition, including the drug treatment and the side effects of this treatment.
+In this article I share with you the signs and symptoms of the condition, including the drug treatment and the side effects of this treatment.

 The signs and symptoms of polymyalgia rheumatica usually occur on both sides of the body and may include: